 How Hybrid Seersucker Works

-Seersucker's rippled surface decreases skin contact which can reduce the “clammy” feeling in humid weather, even as fabrics absorb moisture.
-In creating this gap it also increases airflow and circulation between the itself and the skin, allowing hot air to more easily move away from the body.
+Seersucker's rippled surface can reduce the “clammy” feeling in humid weather by decreasing skin contact.
+In creating these gaps, it also increases airflow and circulation between fabric and skin, allowing hot air to more easily move away from the body.

 Finally, as moisture will inevitably accumulate on the surface of the fabric, our Hybrid Seersucker revitalizes the traditional cotton construction with a modern, moisture-wicking blend of Coolmax® Polyester.
 Paired with an enhanced stretch knit, Hybrid offers an incredibly comfortable experience through the hottest time of the year.